MicahElie/Sym-Bot/README.md

 ### Mechanical recommandations
 * Most of the parts of our robot arm should be 3D-printed.
-* We use different kind of bolts, shafts, plastic insert and couplers
+* We used different kind of bolts, shafts, inserts and couplers
 * We created our own bearing with metalic marbles, but you can easily modify this section
 * The list of components to buy, 3D parts and the assembly of the robotic arm is in the [Material & Assembly section](/Robotic%20Arm/Material%20%26%20Assembly/)

 ### Electrical recommandations
 * Most of the electrical part is on the implementation of sensors on the glove
-* We personnally sew the electrical components on the glove.
+* We personally sew the electrical components on the glove.
 * Make sure to use long enough wires for the connection between the motors and the OpenCR
-* For more information about the electrical design, look at the [Robotic Arm Electrical section](/Robotic%20Arm/) and the [Glove Electrical section](/Glove%20UI/)
+* For more information about the electrical design, look at the [Robotic Arm Electrical schematic](/Robotic%20Arm/Material%20%26%20Assembly/ElectricalSchematic_RoboticArm.png) and the [Glove Electrical schematic](/Glove%20UI/img/Electrical%20Schematic%20Glove.png)

 ### Software recommandations
 * We mostly used Python and C/C++ with Visual Studio Code as code editor and IDE with extensions.